Anti-slavery and human trafficking statement 2020

 Exposure to modern slavery and human trafficking risk

-Our approach to identifying and assessing modern slavery risk is embedded within our broader risk management approach; for more information see our Annual Report.
+Our approach to identifying and assessing modern slavery risk is embedded within our broader enterprise risk management approach; for more information see our Annual Report.
 Risks are identified by individuals across all businesses and functions and at many layers of the organisation.
-Compliance is considered a principal risk at a Group-level; this risk is subject to review by the Safety, Ethics & Sustainability Committee.
+Compliance is considered a principal risk at a Group-level; this risk is subject to regular review by the Safety, Ethics & Sustainability Committee.

-We have considered in detail the exposure of the Group to modern slavery and human trafficking risk, taking into account the nature of our business activities; the application of group policies, particularly procurement and recruitment practices; and the markets and geographies we operate in.
-Overall, we consider the Group’s exposure to modern slavery and human trafficking risk to be low.
+We have considered in detail the exposure of the Group to modern slavery and human trafficking risk, taking into account the nature of our business activities; the application of Group policies, particularly procurement and recruitment practices; and the markets and geographies we operate in.
+In 2022, we supplemented these activities with a specific human rights saliency assessment with the support of a specialist human rights consultancy.
+Taking a risk based approach, and aligning to the methodology advised by the United Nations Guiding Principles on Business and Human Rights, we identified the human rights issues we are most exposed to along our value chain.

 Our principles related to modern slavery and human trafficking